 (d) Client acknowledges that Horangi’s ability to provide the Offerings depends upon full and timely cooperation by Client and Client’s staff, as well as the accuracy and completeness of any information provided by Client to Horangi.

-(e) Client fully authorises and consents to Horangi providing the Offerings to Client as stated in the SO, and represents and warrants to Horangi that:
+(e) Client fully authorises and consents to Horangi providing the Offerings to Client as stated in the Ordering Document, and represents and warrants to Horangi that:

 - (i) Client has full right, power and authority to consent to have Horangi scan for vulnerabilities of the IP addresses, URLs, and/or domain names identified by Client for scanning, whether electronically or by any other means, whether on the Horangi Platform or by any other means;